Back to articles

 4. Des Moines, Iowa

-Iowa's secret weapon for remote workers.
-Des Moines is consistently ranked as one of the most affordable cities in the US, with a robust fiber infrastructure through Mediacom, MetroNet, and ITC Midwest.
-Gigabit plans are available for as little as $60/month.
+Des Moines is always on the list of most affordable cities in the US.
+It's got a strong fiber infrastructure thanks to Mediacom, MetroNet, and ITC Midwest.

 5. Austin, Texas